taufiqwempro/ikchatbot/README.md

 - Placeholder for user input
 - Easy integration into Flutter apps

+Whether you're building a customer support app or just looking to add some interactivity to your application, ikChatBot can help you create a dynamic chatbot experience tailored to your needs.

 ## Getting Started

 To use this package, add `ikchatbot` to your `pubspec.yaml` file: